loki45p/career_conversation_aichatbot/README.md

 ## ♻️ Redeploying
 If you need to completely redeploy from scratch:
-1. Delete the `README.md` that was created in the `1_foundations` folder by the previous deploy
+1. Delete the `README.md` that was created by the previous deploy
 2. Run `uv run gradio deploy` again
 3. It will ask you all the setup questions fresh